 How to tell tricky bird species apart

 Even our most familiar birds can be tricky to tell apart.
-Get hints and tips in how to separate some of our most often confused species.
+These hints and tips will help you identify some of our most often confused species.

 So, you think you know your sparrows?